YTread Logo

 Feb 27, 2020

-money, you know what everyone likes to think is good despite the evidence provided in every episode of the Suze Orman show.
+money, you know, the thing everyone likes to think they're good at despite the evidence provided in every episode of the Suze Orman show.
 Tina, what do you want to buy?
 Hi Suze, thank you for taking my call.
-I would like to buy a Mercedes s550. about $1,400 a month that's true they deny you oh i want to sneak out the time to believe p.m. bag so Jenai ain't even funny I'm going to deny you again I'd like to buy a study abroad in Iceland I want to go to the famous moose school and weigh Kovac and get a certification like Elsa Potter this is what I'm denying you yeah Of course, it's because no one should spend $4,000 to get an elf detection rating.
+I would like to buy a Mercedes s550. about $1,400 a month, that's true, they deny you, oh, I want to escape time to believe p.m. bag so Jenai is not even funny I will deny you again I would like to buy a study abroad in Iceland I want to go to the famous moose school and weigh Kovac and get a certification like Elsa Potter this is who I am Deny you that yes , of course, it's because no one should spend $4,000 to get an elf sighting rating.

 retirement plans last week tonight with john oliver hbo